CCTV’s ability to enforce crime prevention goes far beyond what could have been imagined when it emerged several decades ago.

 Commercially run remote monitoring centres are also able to add to the ability of CCTV to detect or prevent crime, as their operators can quickly verify what is occurring on site and take appropriate action, such as dispatching a security guard to the scene or reporting the incident to the police.
 Event driven monitoring, which has been made possible by motion detection and intelligent video analytics technologies, has brought down the cost of these services as it is no longer necessary for large numbers of operators to be employed in order to monitor sites 24/7.
 It has also helped with the effectiveness of remote monitoring, as there is a lower risk of something being missed because of a lack of concentration.

-The migration from analogue CCTV to IP network-based video surveillance has also made it much easier to integrate security cameras with access control and intruder detection systems to allow control room operators to visually verify alarms and events.
+The migration from analogue CCTV for crime prevention to IP network-based video surveillance has also made it much easier to integrate security cameras with access control and intruder detection systems to allow control room operators to visually verify alarms and events.

 Automated number plate recognition (ANPR) software has a proven track record of adding real-life practical benefits to CCTV systems, whilst specialist video analytics applications such as face recognition are enabling users to take their security to an even higher level.
 The emergence of deep learning video analytics, which offers a high level of detection accuracy, whilst minimising false alarms, will provide users with powerful CCTV for crime prevention in order to keep one step ahead of the criminal fraternity.